There’s a growing body of research all about the benefits of sharing your bed with a partner.

 They asked all participants to diarize their hugs and cuddles, with their oxytocin levels and blood pressure checked on a regular basis.

-The findings were that those with the highest levels of oxytocin had the lowest blood pressure.
+The findings revealed that those with the highest levels of oxytocin had the lowest blood pressure.

 Sharing your bed with your partner is likely to lead to sex which is actually brilliant for your health.